BBC: What's been 'occurring' in Wales for 100 years

 The damming of the River Tryweryn and flooding the Snowdonia village of Capel Celyn to create a reservoir to provide an English city with water is among the most controversial moments in modern Wales.

-The reservoir for the then Liverpool Corporation was agreed in a bill passed by Parliament - although not a single Welsh MP voted in favour.
+The reservoir for the then Liverpool Corporation was agreed in a bill passed by parliament - although not a single Welsh MP voted in favour.
 The city of Liverpool has since apologised for the "hurt" and "insensitivity" caused.

 The creation of Llyn Celyn is widely seen as a catalyst for a growing devolution movement.
 The dam was bombed during its construction in February 1963.